© Anthony Lawrence, aplawrence.com

 If ping does seem odd, what does traceroute (Windows "tracerte") show?
 It might show an unexpected packet path (that's what was happening with the 300 ms pings).

 Ping is ICMP, not TCP.
 Ping can work when TCP protocols do not and vice versa.
 You may want to test transferring files (especially if transferring files is what brought up the idea that we have a network problem).
 Again, you have to have some idea of how fast data should travel.
-It's hard to be precise (too many variables), but tools like this download calculator or charts such as found at Explaining Network Speeds can be helpful.
+It's hard to be precise (too many variables), but tools like this download calculator can be helpful.

 You might have a physical problem.
 Test for a bad port on a switch by swapping patch cables or swapping out the whole switch.
 Wires in the wall can be chewed, burned, stretched or just badly done to start with.
 This is where you need some inexpensive testing equipment.